dimikara/React-Neighborhood-Map-3/README.md

 ## APIs used

 * Google Maps API for the map.
-* FourSquare API for the info fetched upon clicking a sight marker.<br>
+* Places API by FourSquare, for the info fetched upon clicking a sight marker.<br>
 I chose the [Get Venue Recommendations](https://developer.foursquare.com/docs/api/venues/explore), which returns a list of recommended venues near the current location.